jncraton/candy/readme.md

 Usage
 -----

-The translator is so simple that it doesn't require reading and writing to files.
-It reads a program from stdio and writes C to stdout.
 The following will translate a program from candy to C:

-`candy < in.cn > out.c`
+`candy in.cn out.c`

 There are currently no option to pass to the translator.